omrtyyb/omrtyyb/README.md

-- 👋 Hi, I’m tayeb
+- 👋 Hi
-- 👀 I’m interested in android
+- 👀 interested in android
-- 🌱 I’m currently learning kotlin android
+- 🌱 currently learning kotlin android
-- 💞️ I’m looking to collaborate on open source kotlin project
+- 💞️ looking to collaborate on open source kotlin project
 - 📫 How to reach me omrtyyb@gmail.com